 Intended use, within the interior of an aircraft, of non-chemical processes to eliminate, neutralize surface and, or aerosol COVID-19 virus and other existing, known specified pathogens and scalable for pandemic responses.

-Non-chemical processes are applicable to all aircraft pressurized spaces.
+Non-chemical processes should be applicable to all aircraft pressurized spaces.

 For each device, process, if an aviation regulator approved device, OR NOT, an evaluation process following an agreed, nominal safety management systems (SMS), shall be employed, identifying the hazards, and analyzing, assessing, and controlling risk.

-A key characteristic, differentiator is the specific process used in the presence of passengers, ground crew, flight crew or the process used when passenger, ground crew, flight crew are not present, and the SMS process shall include consideration, evaluation accommodation for this differentiation.
+A key characteristic differentiator is the specific process used in the presence of passengers, ground crew, flight crew or the process used when passenger, ground crew, flight crew are not present, and the SMS process shall include consideration, evaluation and accommodation for this differentiation.

-As a part of a suggested nominal SMS, the application of a Safety Risk Analysis (SRA) process should address intended use specificity regarding interaction with pathogens, including minimum performance expectations, scalable for pandemic responses.
+As a part of a suggested nominal SMS, the application of a Safety Risk Analysis (SRA) process should address intended use specifically regarding interaction with pathogens, including minimum performance expectations, scalable for pandemic responses.

 Recommended minimum SRA participants: